OSGeo/gdal/gdal/doc/source/development/rfc/rfc31_ogr_64.rst

 implemented as a full type like Integer, Integer64 etc., or possibly as a subtype of String (see `RFC 50: OGR field subtypes <./rfc50_ogr_field_subtype>`__).
-The latter approach would be easier to implement and mostly usefull for lossless conversion between database drivers (and shapefile).
+The latter approach would be easier to implement and mostly useful for lossless conversion between database drivers (and shapefile).
 The former approach would require more work, and would ideally involve OGR SQL support, which would require supporting arithmetic of arbitrary length.
 The use cases for such a